 - How long has the foreign object or flaw been on the surface?

-- Would a warning regarding the foreign object or substance prevented the fall?
+- Would a warning regarding the foreign object or substance prevent the fall?

 As you can see, slip and fall accidents can become very complicated matters.
 If possible, report the fall immediately to someone of authority so that it is reported and documented.
 Try and identify any and all potential witnesses to the fall.
 Also, try to obtain pictures of the foreign object or flaw on the surface that caused your fall.
 Modern cell phones and digital cameras have made obtaining pictures easier and it can really strengthen your case.
 Finally, do not try to resolve the case on your own.
-I am a slip and fall attorney who has handled hundreds of these cases and can help obtain all the money to which you are entitled including: medical bills, lost wages, and pain and suffering.
+Our Cranston slip and fall attorney has handled hundreds of these cases and can help you fight to obtain all the money to which you are entitled.

-If you have been injured in a slip and fall accident in either Rhode Island or Massachusetts, contact our office for a free initial consultation.
+If you have been injured in a slip and fall accident in either Rhode Island or Massachusetts, contact our office at (401) 228-7470 for a free initial consultation.